-- A 3-bedroom house with 1,000 gallons of sewage per day requires .75 acres. - A 4-bedroom house with 1,250 gallons of sewage requires .88 acres. - A 5-bedroom house requires a minimum of 1 acre.
+- A 3-bedroom house with 1,000 gallons of sewage per day requires .75 acres - A 4-bedroom house with 1,250 gallons of sewage requires .88 acres - A 5-bedroom house requires a minimum of 1 acre

 The liquid waste system must be at least 100 feet from a well.
 Furthermore, the tank must be at least 50 feet away from the Rio Hondo; the field must be at least 100 feet away.
 A well is required to maintain these same setbacks from the Rio Hondo.
-A holding tank is permitted provided that the owner occupies the house less than 120 days throughout the year, which is difficult to regulate and perhaps more difficult to finance the construction of the house with such a limitation.
+A holding tank is permitted provided that the owner occupies the house less than 120 days throughout the year, which is difficult to regulate.
 Shared septic systems among more than one property are not permitted according to NMED.
 All systems require a soils test as part of the application with NMED.
-At least four feet of soil (e.g. - not rock) is required to allow proper drainage of the system.
+At least four feet of soil (i.e. - not rock) is required to allow proper drainage of the system.
 A viable alternative is a "split flow" system where black water from the toilets is drained into a holding tank while the drains from the kitchen and other sinks are drained into a leach field.
-This system is appropriate for 4-bedroom house on a .135-acre property provided all of the setbacks from above are met.
+This system is appropriate for a4 bedroom house on .135-acre property provided all of the setbacks from above are met.

-See the Water/ Sewer Infrastructure Map, (Map 4) for the locations of the wastewater treatment plant and other wastewater utility improvements.
+See the Water/ Sewer Infrastructure Map, (Map 4) for the future locations of the wastewater treatment plant and other wastewater utility improvements.